regor-unimore/Multi-Cluster-TOSCA-Orchestrator/TORCH_v2/examples/simple-server-and-georef/simple-server-and-georef.md

-# EXAMPLE: My Solver and Georef
+# EXAMPLE: Simple Server and Georef

 This guide will show you how you can use TORCH-V2 to deploy a simple application consisting of two docker-containerized application on a Kubernetes Cluster.
 This guide will show you how you can use TORCH-V2 to deploy a simple application consisting of two docker-containerized application on a Kubernetes Cluster.
-The TOSCA representation of this example application is contained in the CSAR file mysolver.zip.
-This distributed application consists of two simple microservices, packaged as Docker images: Georef and MySolver.
+The TOSCA representation of this example application is contained in the CSAR file simple-server-and-georef.zip.
+This distributed application consists of two simple microservices, packaged as Docker images: Georef and SimpleServer.
 The Georef service, developed by UniMORE, is a Python-based georeferencing module that provides an HTTP endpoint for obtaining the geographical coordinates of two locations based on their addresses.
-MySolver is a simple Python-based HTTP server that makes the Georef service accessible to external users by forwarding incoming HTTP requests to it.
-For the application to function, both Georef and MySolver must be deployed on the available Kubernetes cluster, and MySolver needs to be configured to connect to and utilize the Georef module.
+SimpleServer is a simple Python-based HTTP server that makes the Georef service accessible to external users by forwarding incoming HTTP requests to it.
+For the application to function, both Georef and SimpleServer must be deployed on the available Kubernetes cluster, and SimpleServer needs to be configured to connect to and utilize the Georef module.
 In this guide, you will see how Torch automatically fulfills both these requirements with no manual intervention beyond the initial minimal configuration.

 ## Prerequisites
 - To follow this guide you need to create a Kubernetes Cluster (1.28+) if you don't already have one available.
 You can create a local cluster using KinD on your pc or using kubeadm on two or more VMs or physical nodes.
 Check our [KinD guide](../../doc/cluster-guide/kind-guide.md) to learn how you can create a local Kubernetes cluster using docker.
 A guide for baremetal Kubernetes with kubeadm will be available in the future.